-The ankle forms part of your foot - click foot injuy claim to see the page I have written setting out compensation amounts for foot injuries.
+The ankle forms part of your foot – see our foot injury claim article setting out compensation amounts for foot injuries.

-An injured ankle can cause significant prroblems and a broken anklebone can lead to the risk of arthritis.
+An injured ankle can cause significant problems and a broken anklebone can lead to the risk of arthritis.

-What are the main types of compensation you can claim for ankle pain injuries?
+What are the types of compensation you can claim?

 Whatever type of accident causes your ankle injury does not matter for the purpose of deciding how much compensation you can claim.

 There are two main types of compensation following physical and psychological injury:

 Pain, suffering and loss of amenity